Code-Institute-Submissions/Half-the-group/README.md

 CSS code was tested here: https://jigsaw.w3.org/css-validator/validator

-HTML-code was tested here: https://validator.w3.org/nu/?doc=https%3A%2F%2Fkristina-liv.github.io%2FHalf-the-group%2F I wrote in the address in the form and made changes after that.
+HTML-code was tested here: https://validator.w3.org/nu/?doc=https%3A%2F%2Fkristina-liv.github.io%2FHalf-the-group%2F

+I wrote in the address in the form and made changes after that.

 I have been testing all the links in the navigation menu which all worked fine.
 The buttons also works well.
 The social links will be opened in a new window.
 I have been using "target="_blank" to manage that.
 All links are pointing to the correct destination.

 I have been testing the map, zooming in and out which are working well.
+I noticed on using Iphone 9 the map pops up when the user is pushing the "About" link in the navbar.
+When the user go backwards in the page the text appear.

 ### Contact form:
 I have tested to try to submit the form without a valid email address and I got an error message, noting the invalid email address.